 Self Managed Super Fund (SMSF)

 SMSFs can offer a number of benefits, but they aren’t for everyone.
-Likewise not all conveyancers are versed with the added complexities arising from a SMSF or trust set up
+Likewise, not all conveyancers are versed with the added complexities arising from a SMSF or trust set up

 Even more so since the introduction of the Duties Online Form, which requires both buyers and sellers to disclose the holding structure of the property.
 Failing to do so could be problematic and costly come tax time.
-As we like to say its always better to get it done right the first time!
+As we like to say it’s always better to get it done right the first time!

 Purchasing Through A SMSF